Current Families

 Skyward Apps - for phones and tablets - iPhone and iPad, and Android phones and tablets

-Skyward Web Access - Students and Family access from any Web browser
+FACTS - Students and Family access from any Web browser.
+District code: STA-KS

 MAP Test lockdown browsers - necessary to take the MAP test on your device